 QCY T1 Pro: Price and Where to buy cheaper?

-At Chinese stores, you can buy the wireless in-ear Bluetooth headphones currently for the really low price $29.99 from 10 to 14 October at a discount of 22% OFF.
+At Chinese stores, you can buy the wireless in-ear Bluetooth headphones currently for the really low price $31.99 with a discount of 17% OFF.

 On the product page, you will find more customer reviews, customer questions, and answers as well as experience with the earplugs.